opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 ./bin/elasticsearch-keystore add opendistro.alerting.destination.email.<sender_name>.password
 ```

-{: .note}The keystore settings are node-specific.
+**Note**: The keystore settings are node-specific.
 You must run these commands on each node.
+{: .note}

 To change or update your credentials (once you've added them in the keystore settings for every node), you can call the reload API to ensure that your new changes are automatically updated on every node.
 Run this command to call the reload API:
 ```json